CallumBeaney/program-ideas/README.md

 - "**A historical language-related tool**  that I would like to see in the future, if possible, would be something that allows its users to look up more effectively spelling variants of the same words (always making reference to their first written attestantions too), or specific speech sounds, across different manuscripts from similar time ranges and geographic origins.
 That way, as I see it, it would be easier to see the spread of certain phonological changes, or how spelling standardisation comes about in this or that region or time." -- Effi96

-- **bonfire** A terminal art program that generates a smoking bonfire like in Dark Souls.
-API fetches quotes from the game and slowly cycles through them.
-For functionality’s sake, this could be used as a kind of state snapshotting tool for a selected program that can be returned to

 - **Night Sky** -- a terminal/GUI that basically maps the night sky's stars where the user is, and lets them explore it in glorious ASCII form.
 More art/cute than anything useful.
 Check [this](https://astronomyapi.com) and [this](https://docs.astronomyapi.com/endpoints/bodies) and Postman and research RapidAPI.
 And use [this](https://paw.cloud).